 What our readers say about Revolut

 “I definitely recommend Revolut!
-Lower fees, better exchange rates and you have full control over the card via the app so of you lose it you can immediately cancel it.
-I’ve used it throughout my trip the past few weeks and its great to be able to lock the card instantly on the app (I lost mine in Bangkok!)”
+Lower fees, better exchange rates and you have full control over the card via the app so if you lose it you can immediately cancel it.
+I’ve used it throughout my trip the past few weeks and it’s great to be able to lock the card instantly on the app (I lost mine in Bangkok!)”
 (Lauren)

 3. Monzo – UK Only

 The Number #2 Recommended Mobile Bank for UK Travellers.

 - Fee-free cash withdrawals: You can withdraw 200 GBP each month free of bank charges.
 After that, a fee of 3% of the amount (slightly higher than Revolut) is charged on every withdrawal.

 - No fee when you use your card to pay for things: Monzo does not charge a fee when you use your card to pay for things abroad; hotels, restaurant meals, goods, supermarkets.

 - Gives you better exchange rates than your average bank card.

 - The mobile app is easy to use, allows you to track your spending and updates you with a balance every time you spend.
 It also allows you to separate money within your main account so you can save it and avoid accidentally spending it.

 - You can apply online and the card takes 2-7 working days to arrive.